vtreat: a data.frame Processor for Predictive Modeling: Introduction

 \subsubsection{``Consistent estimators'' principle}

-The estimates \pkg{vtreat} returns should be consistent in the sense that they converge to ideal non-constant values as the amount of data available for calibration or design goes to infinity.
-This means we can have introduce derived variables that are expectations (such as \code{catB} and \code{catN} variables), prevelances or frequencies (such as \code{catP}), and even conditional deviations (such as \code{catD}).
+The estimates \pkg{vtreat} returns should be consistent in the sense that they converge to ideal non-constant values as the amount of data available for calibration or design goes to infinity.\footnote{Note this is a colloquial sense of ``consistent'', not the formal statistical term denoting convergence in probability.} This means we can have introduce derived variables that are expectations (such as \code{catB} and \code{catN} variables), prevelances or frequencies (such as \code{catP}), and even conditional deviations (such as \code{catD}).
 The principle forbids other tempting summaries such as conditional counts (which scale with data) or conditional significances (which when they converge, converge to the non-informative constant zero).